Runner's Knee vs Jumper's Knee

 Although some of the symptoms of Runner's Knee and Jumper's Knee are very similar, it typically involves more knee cap pain and it's possible to identify some signs and symptoms that are more associated with it than jumper's Knee.

-• Pain in the front part of your knee that gets worse when walking or bending the knee
+- Aching pain in the front part of your knee that gets worse when walking or when the knee bends

 What are the causes of Runner's Knee?